Hard light used to be the bane of my existence. I hated it. Avoided it like the plague.

 6. Dial in white balance in hard light

 Moving away from Auto White Balance can also help when shooting in harsh light.

 I always use Kelvin when I’m shooting because I like to have control over all of my settings.

 Being able to set your own white balance helps in situations where you have really bright sunlight.

 When setting it for outdoors, I tend to go a touch on the warmer side, just because it’s what I prefer.
 It also adds a richness to my images that I love.

-Read more: How to use Kelvin for White Balance
+See here How to use Kelvin for White Balance